vim-advent-calendar/vimways.org/content/2018/plitter-search-for-newbies.md

 };
 ```

-Should you count to get down 4 lines, then `4w` to get to `apply`?
+Should you count to get down four lines, then `4w` to get to `apply`?
 Or use relative numbers to move down and then `fa;`?

-There is a better way and it is simply to search.
-You look at where you want to go, press `/` and start typing the word.
+There is a better way and it is simply to search: you look at where you want to go, press `/` and start typing the word.
 To make this more user-friendly, we want to see where we would end up if we pressed enter now.
-So we enable incremental search with `:set incsearch` and  we try again, with our previous example:
+So we enable [incremental search][:help-incsearch] with `:set incsearch` and  we try again, with our previous example:

-<script id="asciicast-218011" src="https://asciinema.org/a/218011.js" async></script>
+<script id="asciicast-218011" src="https://asciinema.org/a/218011.js" data-size="1.3vw" async></script>

 Four keystrokes and we knew at the third keystrokes that we had hit the correct spot.
 This is the closest I've come to point and click, and it is super fast.